Camposanto Monumentale: Frescoes

 The walls of the vast structure were covered in over 2600 meters squared of frescoes, a greater expanse than the Sistine Chapel.
 The earliest, attributed to Francesco Traini, were painted 1336/41 in the south-western corner.
 The Last Judgement, Hell, Triumph of Death, and the Thebaid (stories of the Desert Fathers), usually attributed to Buonamico di Martino da Firenze, detto il Buffalmacco, were painted in the years after the Black Death.
 The cycle of frescoes continues with the Stories of the Old Testament by Benozzo Gozzoli (15th century) that were situated in the north gallery, while in the south arcade were the Stories of Pisan Saints, by Andrea Bonaiuti, Antonio Veneziano and Spinello Aretino (between 1377 and 1391), and the Stories of Job, by Taddeo Gaddi (end of 14th century).
 In the same time, in the north gallery were the Stories of the Genesis by Piero di Puccio.
 The last images date from the early 17th century.

 On 27 July 1944, a bomb fragment from an Allied raid started a fire in the Camposanto, which burned for three days, causing the timber lead roof to collapse.
 The destruction of the roof severely damaged everything inside the cemetery, destroying most of the sculptures and sarcophagi and compromising all the frescoes.
 An initial effort to rescue the frescoes was organized by Deane Keller of the U.S. Army's Monuments, Fine Arts, and Archives program.
 Pieces of the frescoes were salvaged and a temporary roof was erected to prevent further damage.

 After World War II, restoration work began.
 The roof was restored as closely as possible to its pre-war appearance and the frescoes were separated from the walls to be restored and displayed elsewhere.

 Once the frescoes had been removed, the preliminary drawings, called sinopie were also removed.
 These under-drawings were separated using the same technique used on the frescoes and now they are in the Museum of the Sinopie, on the opposite side of the Square.

 The adhesivity of the casein glue, initially used to fix the paint layers to wooden supports, failed after mold penetrated the glue.
 This required the ungluing, transferring again, and re-affixing of all the paintings to new supports.
 To prevent intramural condensation from seeping into the panels, an elaborate system of sensors woven into a synthetic fabric was placed between wall and panel.
 These sensors adjust the temperature of the wall to within 3 degrees of the ambient temperature every 10 minutes, thus preventing condensation.

-The restoration campaign concluded with the reinstallation of part of the Buffalmacco cycle in 2005; the Thebaid frescoes in 2014; Hell in 2015; the Last Judgement in 2017; and the Triumph of Death in July 2018.
+The restoration campaign concluded with the reinstallation of part of the Buffalmacco cycle in 2005; the Thebaid frescoes in 2014; Hell in 2015; the Last Judgement in 2017; and the Triumph of Death on April 7, 2018.